freeCodeCamp/freeCodeCamp/guide/english/terminal-commandline/windows-command-prompt/index.md

 - If you know the path to a file or directory can type `cd PATH_TO_YOUR_DIRECTORY` instead of changing directories several times to get to a directory or file
 - Use `cd ..` to move to the previous parent directory
 - When you hit the up arrow key your previously entered command will appear and if you hit it repeatedly it will cycle through all of your previously entered commands
+- You can change the color of your terminal font and background. `color ?` will give you a list of these colors.